cosmos/cosmos-sdk/docs/interfaces/cli.md

 ### Cobra

-There is no set way to create a CLI, but SDK modules all use the [Cobra Library](https://github.com/spf13/cobra).
+There is no set way to create a CLI, but SDK modules typically use the [Cobra Library](https://github.com/spf13/cobra).
 Building a CLI with Cobra entails defining commands, arguments, and flags. [**Commands**](#commands) understand the actions users wish to take, such as `tx` for creating a transaction and `query` for querying the application.
 Each command can also have nested subcommands, necessary for naming the specific transaction type.
 Users also supply **Arguments**, such as account numbers to send coins to, and [**Flags**](#flags) to modify various aspects of the commands, such as gas prices or which node to broadcast to.

 Here is an example of a command a user might enter to interact with the nameservice CLI `nscli` in order to buy a name: